dart-maven-plugin/dart-maven-plugin/README.md

 An example can be found in the dart-maven-plugin-example folder inside the git repository.

-##Maven repository

-The Dart Maven Plugin is provided in the In2Experience repository https://dev.in2experience.com/nexus/content/repositories/public-release/

 ## Authors and Contributors
 Daniel Zwicker (@dzwicker) founded the project on GitHub.